 5 things to look out for in your first payslip

 You’ve put in the hard work and it’s time for you to reap the reward.
-Whether it’s your first payslip or your hundredth, you should always pay close attention to your payslip to ensure you’re receiving everything you’re entitled to.
+Whether it’s your first payslip or your hundredth, it's always a good idea to pay close attention to your payslip to ensure you’re receiving everything you’re entitled to and get the healthy bank account you deserve.

-You’ll typically receive your payslip from your employer a few days before pay day.
-We spoke to a tax and accounting expert, Simon Kaye, who shared his top tips on what you should look out for on your payslip to ensure you’re receiving everything you’re entitled to.
+You’ll typically receive your payslip from your employer a few days before payday.
+We spoke to a tax and accounting expert, Simon Kaye, who shared his top tips on what you should look out for on your payslip to ensure you’re receiving the right amount of money each pay period.

 1. Your gross pay

-If, like the majority of salaried employees, you’re paid monthly, the gross pay figure on your payslip will typically be a twelfth of the salary that you agreed to in your employment contract.
+If, like the majority of salaried employees, you have a monthly pay period (receiving payment at the end of each month), the gross pay figure on your payslip will typically be a twelfth of the salary that you agreed to in your employment contract.

 2. PAYE tax and National Insurance

 You may be left wondering why your salary never quite matches the money that ends up in your bank account.
-As a graduate entering the work force, you’re likely to be earning enough to have to pay tax on your income.
+As a graduate entering the workforce, you’ll likely earn enough to have to pay tax on your income.

-For the tax year that started on the 6th April 2019, the personal allowance (the amount of income you can receive tax-free) is £12,500, and anything you earn above the personal allowance (up to £50,000) will be taxed at 20%.
-If you’re lucky enough to be earning over £50,000, anything in excess of £50k will be taxed at 40%.
+For the tax year that started on the 6th April 2021, the personal allowance (the amount of income you can receive tax-free) is £12,570, and anything you earn above the personal allowance (up to £50,270) will be taxed at 20%.
+If you’re lucky enough to be earning over £50,270, anything in excess of this amount will be taxed at 40%.

 3. Your tax code

 You’ll also find a tax code on your payslip which is what HMRC use to determine how much of your hard-earned cash is deducted as tax.
-Tax codes can get complicated pretty quickly, but if your employment is your only income - and you earn less than £100,000 – your tax code is probably going to be 1250L for the 2019/20 tax year.
+Tax codes can get complicated pretty quickly, but if your employment is your only income - and you earn less than £100,000 – your tax code is probably going to be 1257L for the 2021/22 tax year.

-HMRC don’t always get tax codes right – or rather, they don’t have all the information they need to give you the right tax code – codes like ‘0T’, or ‘BR’ are emergency tax codes that HMRC use to when they can’t be sure what tax code you need.
+HMRC don’t always get tax codes right – or rather, they don’t have all the information they need to give you the right tax code – codes like ‘0T’ or ‘BR’ are emergency tax codes that HMRC use when they can’t be sure what tax code you need.

 If you have an emergency tax code, you may find that you’ve been paying too much tax and will no doubt want that money back!
 In most cases, a quick phone call to HMRC’s helpline is all it takes to claim back any overpaid tax, or if you’re not too sure you can always speak to an accountant.